KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/cd/deploy-application-in-remote-cluster-via-irsa.md

 - `AWSIRSA_\{cluster_name\}_CDPipelineOperator` can then assume the `AWSIRSA_\{cluster_name\}_CDPipelineAgent` role in AWS Account B.
 - `AWSIRSA_\{cluster_name\}_CDPipelineAgent` configures the environment (Stage) by creating namespaces, generating service accounts, copying secrets, and preparing for deployment.

-### Required IAM Roles, and polices for KRCI
+### Required IAM Roles and Polices for KRCI

-Trust policy for the initial IRSA role that the service account assumes.
+Below is a Trust Policy for the initial IRSA role that the service account assumes:

 <details>
 <summary><b>View: AWSIRSA_\{cluster_name\}_CDPipelineOperator (AWS Account A)</b></summary>
 ```json